onmetal/meeting-operator/docs/development/install.md

 ### Release Guide

+- meeting operator
+1. Make your changes to the operator in a feature branch
+2. Create, review, test and merge the PR
+3. Review the automatically created draft release, release notes are generated automatically from the PRs summary
+4. Publish the draft release
+5. A repository tag (e.g. `meeting-operator-v0.50.0`) will be created
+6. Based on the tag above, a docker image will be built, tagged and pushed.
+The tag will drop the `meeting-operator-v`-prefix, so the docker image will be called `meeting-operator:0.50.0`

+- helm chart
-1. Make you Changes
+1. Make your changes to the chart
-2. Edit the [`Chart.yml`](/deploy/helm/meeting-operator/Chart.yaml) and update the `version` and `appVersion` accordingly.
+2. Edit the [`Chart.yml`](/deploy/helm/meeting-chart/Chart.yaml).
+The `version` must always be incremented, the `appVersion` must match a valid meeting operator version
-3. Commit and push (to master, e.g. by merging the PR)
+3. Commit and push to default branch, e.g. by merging a PR
-4. The automated Helm release will create a tag with the specified version
+4. The automated helm release will create a tag with the specified helm chart version, e.g. `meeting-chart-v0.20.1`
-5. After the Tag is pushed the Docker Release will create the Images specified by the tag.